Necrolord Covenant for Holy Priests

 Necrolord Priest Signature Ability: Fleshcraft

-Fleshcraft has recently been buffed, making it a more potent and easier to use defensive.
+Fleshcraft was buffed in 9.0.5, making it a more potent and easier to use defensive.

 While Holy is not a defensive healer, choosing the Necrolord gives you a powerful defensive at hand that grants very consistent shielding for the channel time.
 Look to use this leading up to incoming damage to maximize the damage reduction and shielding.
 On encounters where you'll want to be healing during the heavy damage, look to preemptively channel the shield so you'll at least have some absorbs for yourself